ericafolli/ericafolli/README.md

   🍃 In my free time I like to ride my bike, surf and skate

-  🌞 From São Paulo, based in sunny Barcelona
+  🌞 Based in sunny Barcelona, work remotly